adimosh/IX.Math/Extensibility.md

 Constant extractors work on any unidentified symbols in the expression and have the ability to define symbols otherwise not recognized by the mathematics engine.

+In order to create a constant extractor, one needs to create a class in a scannable assembly, that implements the [IConstantsExtractor](src/IX.Math/Extraction/IConstantsExtractor.cs) interface, and is decorated with the [ConstantsExtractorAttribute](src/IX.Math/Extensibility/ConstantsExtractorAttribute.cs).

+The overridable method ```ExtractAllConstants``` will do all the work on extracting the constants.
+It takes the original expression, a dictionary of constants, a dictionary of reverse lookup constants, and the math definition as parameters.

+The extraction is done in multiple steps.

+1. First, the extractor needs to identify the constants it can extract
+2. The constant should then be looked up in the reverse lookup dictionary (to check whether or not it has already been identified before - if yes, jump to step 6)
+3. If the constant has not been identified before, a constant node should be created
+4. That constant node should be given a name that is guaranteed to not be found in the original or processed expression
+5. Both the name and the node should be added to the constants dictionary, and the constant value and its name should be added to the reverse lookup table
+6. The expression should have the extracted value replaced by its name
+7. The method should return the new expression

+A few things to note:

+- It is the extractor's responsibility to ensure that the constant is an actual constant, and not part of a literal
+- Returning ```null``` (```Nothing``` in Visual Basic) or an empty string will cause complete graph invalidation, so please refrain from such practices (throw exceptions if really necessary instead)
+- The extractor can extract as many constants as it wishes at the same time, provided that it follows the above steps for each one
+- The extractor method call is never guaranteed to be thread-safe, even across differing expressions, and should never be assumed to be such; it is the responsibility of the extractor to ensure that its internal state is consistent and thread-safe
+- The extractors are guaranteed to be called in sequence, so there is no risk of overlap with a different extractor on the same expression

 ## Pass-through extractors

 The pass-through extractors will be called when the expression is first evaluated.